rageSpin/DuoXPy/README.md

 > [!NOTE]
 > GitHub Actions schedules can sometimes be delayed by up to 15 minutes due to high demand, so don’t worry! ⏱️

+# Config

+- Usually, you can find your config folder in the same place as the `main.py` file.
+In some specific cases, you might need to locate your config through the information window in the `main.py` file
+- You can change your information and lessons in the config file

 # Preview

 <p align="left">